tangqi/tangqi.github.io/src/team.md

 ### Master's students at GT
 * <ins>Alexander de Magalhaes</ins>, CSE, 2025–present
     * Alex earned his B.A. in Physics from Wesleyan University.
+He will be a summer intern at LANL.
-    * My role: MS thesis advisor
+    * Awards: GT Spark Award
 * <ins>Jiya Varma</ins>, CS, 2025–present
     * Jiya earned her BS in CS at Georgia Tech.